Last Updated: June 2026

 What is the difference between black tourmaline and obsidian?

 Black tourmaline deflects negative energy and creates an active boundary without forcing inner confrontation.
 Obsidian is more volatile — it surfaces repressed material and functions as a mirror for shadow aspects.
 Tourmaline is the daily-wear choice; obsidian is for intentional inner work.
-See our detailed comparison of black tourmaline vs obsidian for the full breakdown including specific use cases for each.
+See our black tourmaline vs obsidian article for the full breakdown including specific use cases for each.

 Is black tourmaline the same as black onyx?